Apollo Global Management Inc. (NYSE:APO) is a stock that investors should take a bite out of. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Nov 15 when Kelly Martin sold 20,000 shares for $64.88 per share.
 The transaction valued at 1,297,616 led to the insider holds 431,486 shares of the business.

 Clayton Walter Joseph III bought 5,000 shares of APO for $280,349 on Aug 30.
 The Director now owns 29,737 shares after completing the transaction at $56.07 per share.
 On Aug 12, another insider, Kelly Martin, who serves as the Chief Financial Officer of the company, sold 20,000 shares for $60.86 each.
 As a result, the insider received 1,217,246 and left with 484,275 shares of the company.